MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-controller-overview.md

 This Network Controller feature allows you to configure and manage allow/deny firewall Access Control rules for your workload VMs for both internal (East/West) and inbound/outbound (North/South) network traffic in your datacenter.
 The firewall rules are plumbed in the vSwitch port of workload VMs, and so they are distributed across your workloads in the datacenter and move along with your workloads.

-Using the Northbound API, you can define the firewall rules for both incoming and outgoing traffic from the workload VM(s).
+Using the Northbound API, you can define the firewall rules for both incoming and outgoing traffic from the workload VMs.
 You can also configure each firewall rule to log the traffic that was allowed or denied by the rule.

 ## Software Load Balancer management

 This Network Controller feature allows you to enable multiple servers to host the same workload, providing high availability and scalability.
-With Software Load Balancer, you can configure and manage load balancing, inbound Network Address Translation (NAT), outbound access to Internet for workloads connected to traditional VLAN networks and virtual networks.
+With Software Load Balancer, you can configure and manage load balancing, inbound Network Address Translation (NAT), and outbound access to the Internet for workloads connected to traditional VLAN networks and virtual networks.

 ## Gateway management